-We already know there are lots of great navigation and maps apps for when you do have a data connection, but what about when you need your location when you’re offline?
+We already know there are lots of great navigation apps for when you have a data connection.
+But what if you need your GPS location when you’re offline?

 Offline GPS is a vital feature for any maps app.
-Ironically, it seems you’re most likely to get lost when you don’t have a connection, perhaps because you’re exploring a foreign city and have data roaming turned off, or because you’re on a cross-country road trip and find yourself in a dead zone in the middle of nowhere.
+You’ll use it if you’re exploring a foreign city and have data roaming turned off, or if you drive into a dead zone during a road trip.

 1. Google Maps

 Google Maps offers a way to download and save regional maps for offline use—you just need to do a little preparation before you leave home.

 To download a map, tap on the More menu (three horizontal lines) in the upper-left corner, then select Offline Maps.
 Google will recommend some maps for you to download based on your home and frequent locations.
 You can also tap Select Your Own Map to download another area.

 The maximum size of the map you can download is 2GB, which equates to roughly 200 x 120 miles.
 The app automatically deletes any downloaded maps after 30 days without an internet connection.

 For more advice, check out essential Google Maps tips for planning a trip.

 Sygic is the most-installed offline GPS app in the Google Play Store.
 The company has an agreement with TomTom, allowing it to provide offline maps for every country in the world.

 Other noteworthy features include free map updates, voice-guided GPS navigation, and pedestrian GPS navigation for when you’re on foot.